jgpavez/DecomposingTests/README.md

  0.01                   | 0.005
 <img src="https://github.com/jgpavez/systematics/blob/master/plots/mlp/0.01/decomp_all_mlp_hist.png" width="350">  | <img src="https://github.com/jgpavez/systematics/blob/master/plots/mlp/0.005/decomp_all_mlp_hist.png" width="350" >

-The ratio histograms for the composite, full trained and true cases is shown in the next image, those histograms are constructed over data sampled from the distribution of F0 background and f0 signal.
+The ratio histograms for the composite, full trained and true cases are shown in the next image, those histograms are constructed over data sampled from the distribution of F0 background and f0 signal.

  0.10                   | 0.05
 :-------------------------:|:-------------------------: